Directed by William Hale

-Yet in 1979, in the midst of the genre's collapse, Britain's EMI Films gave the ur-tragedy of the true story disaster flick its moment in the sun.
-Enterprising early filmmakers had been making movies about the Titanic since before carrion-feeders had even picked its victims' bodies clean: the very first was an autobiographical one-reeler starring and co-written by actress, Belle Époque influencer, and actual Titanic survivor Dorothy Gibson, released but only 31 days after the sinking.
-As for this retelling of those events, S.O.S.
-Titanic, it would never be theatrically released in the States.
+But not everyone did: for in 1979, in the midst of the genre's collapse, Britain's EMI Films gave the ur-tragedy of the true story disaster flick its moment in the sun with S.O.S Titanic.
+This retelling would never be theatrically released in the States.
 It did get a theatrical release in Britain and Europe in 1980; but we don't count that, and, unfortunately, it signifies our return to the trenches of disaster cinema on the small screen, for despite its fundamental Britishness, it appears to have been made expressly to be sold to American television.
 Thus it aired on ABC on September 23rd, 1979, making just enough of an impression that if you reminded someone that, actually, there is a feature-length treatment of the Titanic disaster between 1958's A Night to Remember and James Cameron's 1997 epic, they might not punch you in the face for it.

 If we do include it on the list of features to deal with the sinking, then, S.O.S.
 Titanic is either the fourth or the fifth, depending on how you count Britain's 1929 effort Atlantic, which was sued by the White Star Line to keep the Titanic's name out of it.
 (Likewise, depending on how you count The Unsinkable Molly Brown, it might be the sixth; but you should not count The Unsinkable Molly Brown.)
 Besides Atlantic, then, its predecessors number three: the 1943 Titanic made in Nazi Germany as bizarrely-conceived propaganda, the first feature ever made about a ship actually called "Titanic"; Jean Negulesco's outstanding 1953 Titanic for Fox in Hollywood; and the aforementioned Night To Remember, also a product of Britain.